top of page

 If you struggle to work out the best way to store baking pans, trays and saucepans take a look at this video - I'm a big fan of these pan organisers which you can buy from my Amazon store.

-5. Pantry baskets and containers are functional and look great
+5. Pantry baskets and containers are functional and stylish

-My top kitchen cupboard organisation tip is to use baskets to keep small items like snacks, crisps and packets together isn't just pretty, it often takes up less space than the packaging that the items came in.
-It also keeps everything in one place, rather than items being scattered across the shelf, making it easier to see what you have so you know when you need to buy more.
+One of my favourite tips for organising kitchen cabinets is to use baskets to keep small items like snacks, crisps and packets together.
+This doesn't just look attractive, it often takes up less space than the original packaging.
+Plus, keeping everything in one place, prevents items from being scattered across the shelves, making it easier to see what you have so you know when to restock.

 Organised Pantry with baskets and glass jars

-If you keep your rice and pasta in packets rather than decanting (see my thoughts on this below) then it’s a good idea to store all the packets together in a container.
-If one of the packets splits it will be contained in the tub rather than spill out into the cupboard.
+If you keep your rice and pasta in their original packets, it’s a good idea to store all the packets together in a container.
+That way, if a packet splits, the mess will be contained in the tub rather than spilling out into your cupboard.

-I also use tubs or baskets to keep bottles/travel mugs together, food processor implements and baking utensils.
-It means that you can pull out and grab what you need without everything falling over – especially useful if you want to make use of deep cupboards or those pull out ‘kidney shaped’ kitchen cabinets.
+I also use tubs or baskets to organise bottles, travel mugs, food processor attachments and baking utensils.
+This allows you to pull out and grab what you need without everything falling over – especially helpful for deep cupboards or those pull-out 'kidney shaped" kitchen carousels.

 6. Use storage carousels for corners

-Pantry carousels are great for making the best use of space in corner cabinets as it makes it easier to access the items that would be stored right at the back.
-I tend to avoid using them in the middle of normal pantry shelves as I find you can get more items on the shelf than you can on a carousel.
+Pantry turntables are great for making the best use of space in corner cabinets, as they make it easier to access items stored right at the back of the cabinet.
+However, I tend to avoid using them on regular pantry shelves as you can usually fit more items directly on the shelf than on a carousel.

 7. Is decanting dry ingredients worth the effort?

-Instagram is full of photos of beautiful looking larders with decanted food in labelled jars.
-It looks lovely as once you've removed all the packaging clutter you can actually see what you have.
-But be warned, it does takes a bit of effort to keep on top of it.
+Instagram is full of stunning photos of perfectly organised larders, with food decanted into labelled jars.
+While this looks great—removing packaging clutter so you can easily see what you have—it does require effort to maintain.

-• When you decant your products you're able to see how much you've got left in a jar which will prompt you to buy more when it's needed..
-BUT there is a chance that you'll have something left in the packet after you've filled the container so you need a plan of what to do with the leftovers - I keep the 'spares' in a basket at the bottom of my pantry.
+• Decanting also allows you to easily monitor how much of an item you have left, reminding you to restock when needed.
+But there is a chance that you'll have something left in the packet after you've filled the container so you need a plan of what to do with the leftovers - I keep the 'spares' in a basket at the bottom of my pantry.

 8. Use labels to maintain your organisation